FutureStackSolution/aspnetcoreapidemo/README.md

 - Visual Studio Code- This is an awesome editor.
 If you have not heard about you are missing something.
 Please learn and read about it.

 ## What you can expect from the video:
+Here is the Agenda for this Video:
+- What is ASP.NET Core
+- The current State of ASP.NET Core
+- ASP.NET Core Features
+- Dotnet Command lines - Questions and Answers
 - ASP.NET Core Structure and How to create APIs with controllers
 - How to setup Entity Framework Core with SQL Server.
 - How to create migration with Entity Framework core and create tables from your model entities.